Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: Introduction

 \subsection{Gibbs measures}

 The Gibbs measure, denoted by $d \rho$, can be formally written as

-where $Z$ is a normalization constant, $H (u)$ and $M(u)$ are the Hamiltonian and mass of \eqref{FNLS} given in \eqref{Hamiltonian} and \eqref{mass}, respectively.
-As both Hamiltonian and mass conserve along the dynamics of \eqref{FNLS}, it is expected that Gibbs measure \eqref{Gibbs} is invariant under the dynamics of \eqref{FNLS}.
+where $Z$ is a normalization constant.
+Here, $H (u)$ and $M(u)$ are the Hamiltonian and mass of \eqref{FNLS} given in \eqref{Hamiltonian} and \eqref{mass}, respectively.
+Also, $du$ is formally an infinite-dimensional Lebesgue measure, which does not make sense as it is.
+We should understand $du$ as part of the Gaussian measure; see \eqref{GFM} in the following.
+As both Hamiltonian and mass are conserved along the dynamics of \eqref{FNLS}, and the volume $du$ is also formally invariant, it is expected that Gibbs measure \eqref{Gibbs} is invariant under the dynamics of \eqref{FNLS}.
 By adding the mass term to \eqref{Gibbs}, we avoid some technical issues at zero frequency.
-We may define the Gibbs measure $d \rho$ as an absolutely continuous measure with respect to the following massive Gaussian free measure:
+We may define the Gibbs measure $d \rho$ as an absolutely continuous measure with respect to the following massive Gaussian measure:

-where $u_n$ is the Fourier coefficient of $u$.
+where $u_k$ is the $k$-th Fourier coefficient of $u$.
 The above Gaussian measure given in \eqref{GFM} is the induced probability measure under the map